-Lymphoma begins when B cells or T cells in the lymphatic system change and grow uncontrollably, which may form a tumor.
+Lymphoma begins when B cells, T cells, or NK cells in the lymphatic system change and grow uncontrollably, which sometimes may form a tumor.
 Hodgkin lymphoma is a specific type of lymphoma that is covered in another section of this website.
-Non-Hodgkin lymphoma (NHL) is a term that refers to many types of cancer of the lymphatic system, which can have different symptoms and signs, physical findings, and treatments.
+Non-Hodgkin lymphoma (NHL) is a term that refers to the many other types of cancer of the lymphatic system, which can have different symptoms and signs, physical findings, and treatments.

-Because lymph tissue is found in so many parts of the body, NHL can start almost anywhere and can spread to almost any organ in the body.
+Because lymphatic tissue is found in most parts of the body, NHL can start almost anywhere and can spread to almost any organ.
 It most often begins in the lymph nodes, liver, spleen, or bone marrow, but it can also involve the stomach, intestines, skin, thyroid gland, brain, or any other part of the body.

-It is very important to know which type and subtype has been diagnosed because the type and subtype help doctors determine the best treatment and a patient’s prognosis (chance of recovery).
-Specific information can be found in Subtypes of NHL.
+It is very important to know which type and subtype has been diagnosed because this information helps doctors determine the best treatment and a patient’s prognosis (chance of recovery).
+More specific information can be found in the Subtypes of NHL section of this guide.

-This section covers NHL in adults.
+This guide covers NHL in adults.
 Learn more about childhood NHL.

 Looking for More of an Overview?

 If you would like additional introductory information, explore these related items.
 Please note these links take you to other sections on Cancer.Net: